 Student Ombuds Services (SOS) is Bethune's academic student organization that provides free peer academic support services to York students.
 SOS provides a broad range of services, some targeted at incoming first year students.
 We understand how difficult the transition to university can be and we are here to help.

-Note: In Summer 2019, only the Peer Assisted Study Sessions (PASS) program is running.
-All other programming will resume in Fall 2019.
+Note: In the summer, only the Peer Assisted Study Sessions (PASS) program is running.
+All other programming resumes in the fall.

 - The Peer Mentoring program is designed to assist first-year students in making a successful transition to university life.

 - All incoming first-year Bethune students are matched with a peer mentor in the same program before September classes start.
 These mentors are available to answer questions, give advice, and help incoming students adapt to university life.

 - Peer Mentors have also planned seminars and workshops to help you learn more about careers, professional schools, research and volunteering.

 - Peer Mentors also provide drop-in peer advising (208 Bethune College - Monday to Friday) to answer any other questions you may have!

 - The Peer Tutor program provides free, drop-in tutoring to help with understanding, have a discussion on the material, or to delve deeper into specific concepts.
 Stop by 104 Life Sciences Building to find student peer tutors!